Full Form of GPS | GPS Full Form | What is GPS | About GPS

 In order to receive the data GPS device can 1st establish a reference to three to four satellites.
 GPS satellite broadcasts a message together with the location of the receiver.
 GPS receiver combines the message from totally different satellites to calculate the precise position exploitation the method known as triangulation.

 GPS satellites need an unobstructed line of sight for the communication.
 Hence, this technology isn’t ideal for the indoor use.
 There some devices use nearby cell towers and public Wi-Fi signals.
 This technology is named LPS (Local Positioning System) and could be a substitute of GPS.

 According to Wikipedia:

-The Global Positioning System (GPS), originally Navstar GPS, is a space-based radio navigation system owned by the United States government and operated by the United States Air Force.
-It is a global navigation satellite system that provides geolocation and time information to a GPS receiver anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.
+The Global Positioning System (GPS), originally Navstar GPS, may be a space-based radio navigation system in hand by the U.S. government and operated by the U.S Air Force. it’s a global navigation satellite system that provides geolocation and time data to a GPS receiver anywhere on or close to the world wherever there’s an unclogged line of sight to four or a lot of GPS satellites.

 The GPS system doesn’t need the user to transmit any knowledge, and it operates severally of any telecom or web reception, although these technologies will enhance the quality of the GPS positioning data.
 The GPS system provides crucial positioning capabilities to military, civil, and industrial users round the world.
 The U.S government created the system, maintains it, and makes it freely accessible to anyone with a GPS receiver.